jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 ### Design Notes

- - In the game, Esquie carves a rock of Francois and Clea to trade for Urrie, which gives him the ability to dive.
+ - In the game, Esquie carves a rock of François and Clea to trade for Urrie, which gives him the ability to dive.
  - Another tutor piece to help assist in assembling the rock "Urzatron"
  - Not legendary like the quartet because it's just an ordinary rock.